 - I'll always have fond memories of your mother.
 Her quick smile and positive attitude always cheered me up.
 Everyone who knew her will miss her.

 If you are sending a sympathy gift, you may mention that.
 You can add something like, "Here is a gift basket filled with some of your favorite teas.
 I hope this provides some comfort during this difficult time."
+You may also choose to attach the note to some flowers or a live plant.

 What You Don't Need to Say

 Sometimes people feel the urge to say much more than they need to, and that often leads to saying the wrong thing.
-Here are some things you don't need to mention:
+Here are some things you don't need to mention.

 - Anything negative about the deceased